colorfulfool/extends_sequentially/README.md

 # extends_sequentially
-Multiple inheritance for CoffeeScript, Python-style
+Multiple inheritance for CoffeeScript, Python-style.

 With this lib, you can inherit several classes at once and have everything resolved left-to-right: